theahettasch/GT-Trio/README.md

 ### Step 3: Parental k-mer dictionary construction
 **Software:** [Yak](https://github.com/lh3/yak) (v0.1)

 Parental k-mer dictionaries are created from simulated parental reads with Yak.
 An appropriate k-mer size has to be chosen to ensure a dictionary of unique paternal and maternal k-mers.
+See Koren et al. on how to choose an appropriate value of k.

-### Step 4: Haplotype-resolved assembly with trio-binning
+### Step 4: Haplotype-resolved assembly
 **Software:** [Hifiasm](https://github.com/chhylp123/hifiasm) (v0.24.0)

 Offspring long-reads (ONT) are assembled into haplotypes using the trio-binning feature implemented in Hifiasm.